LL08-MathematicalModelling-dowell/R08.007.Random-Sampling.Dowell/logic.md

 				Take a random point [x1,y1] from L center = [x1,y1]
 				for k in range N-1
-					Take a random point from L as the center draw a circle 'circle2' of Radius=  2* radius Let center of 'circle2' be [x,y]
+					Draw a circle 'circle2' of Radius=  2 * radius and 'center' as the center Let center of 'circle2' be [x,y]
 					center = [x,y]
 					list1.append(center)